 - - 3, 4, or 5 Stars under the DBJ Green Building Certification, or

 - - A or S rank under the Comprehensive Assessment System for Built Environment Efficiency (CASBEE) certification for real estate

 The validity periods of the third-party certifications as of December 14, 2018 are two or three years for DBJ Green Building Certifications and five years for CASBEE certifications for real estate from the date of receiving respective certifications.
 These validity periods, however, may change when SHR obtains certifications or recertifications in the future.

 2. Project Evaluation and Selection Process

-Eligible Green Projects will be evaluated and selected by Sustainability Committee, which is chaired by the president & representative director and participated by all full-time directors of SHAM, in accordance with its Sustainability Policy and eligibility criteria.
+Eligible Green Projects will be evaluated and selected by Sustainability Committee, which is chaired by the president & representative director and participated by all full-time directors of SHAM, in accordance with itsand eligibility criteria.

 - SHR merged with Sekisui House Residential Investment Corporation (“SHI”) effective as of May 1, 2018.
 Acquisition prices of assets SHR succeeded from SHI through said merger are not appraisal values as of the effective date of said merger but of the initial acquisition prices as of the acquisition by SHI (when partial disposition, etc. have taken place thereafter, such are reflected in the prices).
 The same applies hereinafter.

 - Total floor area of properties with sectional ownership indicates the sum total of areas calculated by multiplying leasable area and co-owned area by ownership ratio for office buildings; and the total floor area of the entire building for residential properties.